5 Different Types of Savings Accounts

 Learn how to pick the right savings account based on your financial goals.
 These different types of savings accounts are a good way to put your money to work and grow wealth over time.

-What Are the Basics To Know About Savings Accounts?
+Basics To Know About Savings Accounts

 There are several types of savings accounts, and each has its own particular benefits and drawbacks.
 You can open an online savings account or open one with a brick-and-mortar bank.
 Many brick-and-mortar institutions will open a savings account automatically for you.